 Check out who made the cut for CM’s top 10 journalism schools of 2019.

 NYU alumni go on to write for the New York Times and the Huffington Post.
-And its Big Apple campus makes New York University a hot spot for journalism.
+And its Big Apple campus makes New York University a hot spot for the journalism major.
 NYU’s journalism program focuses on both theory and the practice of journalism so that students leave with experience in class and on the field.
 You can also go to the Arthur L. Carter Journalism Institute’s dedicated career center for help finding internships focused on building resources and connections to the numerous publications and outlets in the city.
 Sign up for classes like Production and Publication, Journalism Ethics, and First Amendment Law.
 “Students at NYU not only learn the time-honored techniques of crafting well-reported and well-written stories, but they also learn data journalism, podcasting, photojournalism and videography to be well-equipped to land good jobs,” said Meryl Gordon, associate professor and director of magazine writing.
 In a five-hour reporting and writing class, students learn how to cover various subjects learning numerous styles of articles such as profiles, news stories, and the question and answer format.
-NYU can also send you abroad, offering a journalism-specific program in Ghana.
+NYU can also send you abroad, offering a journalism degree program in Ghana.

 Students find plenty of ways to practice using their voice at UT Austin.
 From the on-campus newspaper The Daily Texan, to FM radio stations KUT and KUTX and even the lifestyle publication Longhorn Life, students pick what type of content they want to work on and share on campus.
-In the digital innovation class, a capstone course offered each semester, students learn how to bring digital products to fruition, market their ideas and build a portfolio in the process.
+In the digital journalism class, a capstone course offered each semester, students learn how to bring digital products to fruition, market their ideas and build a portfolio in the process.
 Students can also to study abroad with programs offered in Australia, China, Chezch Republic and Austria.
 At UT Austin, you will learn the tricks of the trade and enter the workforce with evidence to prove it.

 Unsure if you want to share the news using a pen, microphone or behind a news desk?
 Those interested in journalism at Penn State can choose between digital and print, broadcast, and photojournalism tracks.
 These tracks focus on preparing students to become writers, reporters, editors and photographers with classes such as news media ethics, news writing and reporting, and principles of multimedia journalism.
 Students can work on the Centre Country Report, an award winning student-run newscast.
 As for help finding a job or internship, Penn State’s career services hosts three communications-focused internship fairs a year in order for students to experience work in the field and receive credit through COMM 495.
 Gear up for opportunities of a lifetime working for news hubs like CNN, CBS News, the NFL and The Los Angeles Times.